ROCm/hipfort/docs/how-to/migration-guide.rst

 Do I need to do anything now?
 =============================

+That depends on which of the two paths you are on, because they have different deadlines.

-Not right now.
-Today's hipFORT keeps working, unchanged, until it is removed at ROCm 11.0; keep building it yourself as you do today.
+**On hipFORT, no.** Today's hipFORT keeps working, unchanged, until it is removed at ROCm 11.0; keep building it yourself as you do today.
 Any time before 11.0, make the two changes in `What you change`_.
 Old and new share the same interfaces underneath, so you migrate on your own schedule.

+**On a library's in-tree module, yes, and sooner.** Your deadline is 10.2, not 11.0: that is the release where the hand-written module is removed and the generated one takes its place.
+There is no window in which both exist, because for five of the seven libraries the two carry the same module name and cannot coexist (see the `FAQ`_).
+The upside is that the edit is correspondingly smaller — for those five the ``use`` line does not even move, and what you change is the link line.
+Start at `If you use a library's in-tree module`_.

 That said, sooner is better than later.
 The edit itself is mechanical, so the value of doing it early is not the edit, it is the room it leaves you